Jump Ahead

 Cancer is not a solitary disease.
 It can draw in extended family members and put unexpected strains upon immediate family members and resources too.
 It can lead to depression, anxiety, and usually conflict with other family members - all at a time when energy, focus and resources need to be on fighting cancer.

-Medical & Financial recovery
+Medical & Financial Recovery

-The financial toxicity of a cancer diagnosis can often mean while a person may recover from its symptoms, financially the risk they face is often the depletion of life savings and even bankruptcy.
+The financial toxicity of a cancer diagnosis can often mean that while a person may recover from its symptoms, financially the risk they face is often the depletion of life savings and even bankruptcy.

 What can you do?